ElsevierSoftwareX/SOFTX_2019_102/README.md

 Then, a static compiled library file, named as *libdfanalyzer.so*, is generated at the directory *./library/dfa-lib-cpp/lib*.

+## DfA-lib documentation

+The documentation of dfa-lib in C++ can be found in `library/dfa-lib-cpp/html/index.html`.

 ## Use in scientific applications

 ### C++ library